zeeket/hytky/README.md

 Latest image should get picked up by [Watchtower](https://containrrr.dev/watchtower/).

 ## TODO
-- Allow image submissions to posts and store them in minio (S3)
+- Allow image submissions to posts and store them in minio (S3).
-- use Watchtower to deploy production Docker image
+- use Watchtower to deploy production Docker image.
-- certbot container automatically fetches https cert for nginx container
+- certbot container automatically fetches https cert for nginx container.
+- English language option for all pages.
+- Seed db from JSON if `prisma/eventArchive.json` or `prisma/forumArchive.json` exist.